Fred Applegate (actor): Stage

 Applegate was a member of the resident acting company of the Guthrie Theatre for three years.

 In 2022, he played Arvide Abernathy in Guys and Dolls at the Kennedy Center.

 Voice, television and film

-Applegate's voice can be recognized as the narrator of documentaries for PBS, National Geographic, Disney, Bravo, and A&E. He has guest starred in over 150 episodes of television including Seinfeld, Cosby, Growing Pains, FM, Malcolm in the Middle, ER, Murphy Brown, Newhart and many others.
+Applegate's voice can be recognized as the narrator of documentaries for PBS, National Geographic, Disney, Bravo, and A&E. In 2000, he narrated the AMC documentary The Unknown Peter Sellers.
+He has guest starred in over 150 episodes of television including Seinfeld, Cosby, Growing Pains, FM, Malcolm in the Middle, ER, Murphy Brown, Newhart, Will & Grace and many others.
 His film credits include Georgia Rule, Stuart Saves His Family (1995), and The Producers.